-If you’re looking for a never-fail, always-juicy chicken recipe, let me turn you onto this oven-baked chicken Kiev.
-I wrap thinly-sliced chicken breasts around a log of herb butter, coat them in crunchy breadcrumbs, and bake them to tender perfection in the oven.
-Once you slice into the chicken, the melted buttery filling oozes out and creates a wonderful sauce for both the chicken and any sides.
+This oven-baked chicken Kiev recipe is my never-fail, always-juicy dinner idea.
+I wrap thinly-sliced chicken breasts around a log of herb butter, coat them in crunchy breadcrumbs, then bake them to tender perfection in the oven.
+I love how the melted buttery filling oozes out when I slice into it, creating a wonderful sauce for both the chicken and any sides.
 It’s so decadent and delicious!

 Chicken Kiev, like chicken cordon bleu, is one of those dishes I grew up hearing about and thought was only for grown-ups at fancy dinner parties.
 But it turns out anyone can enjoy this juicy chicken stuffed with melty herb butter.
 It’s surprisingly easy to make, and the results truly are so impressive.
 The butter makes the chicken so moist, and I love the crunchy breadcrumbs on the outside.